Anreol/TurboEdition/Builds/Package/README.md

 Update for Survivors of the Void
 - Now with sounds!
-- Items now have models, models made by
+- Items now have models, made by BigNut.
 - Items now have proper icons.
 - Commando has most, if not all, item displays.
 	- Contact me if you want to voluteer in making item displays for different survivors, they take quite a decent amount of time!.